-2.4 Real-time Market Operations Locational Marginal Price (LMP) Calculations
+2.4 Real-time Market Operations

-The Real-time Market Operations function consists of several programming modules resulting in the PJM Real-time Locational Marginal Price (LMP) calculation process consists of several programming modules that are executed in order to calculate Locational Marginal Prices every five (5) minutes.
-In the Market Clearing Engine (MCE), Tthe following systems applications are used in the calculation of the Real-time LMP and Ancillary Service Market clearing prices:
+The Real-time Market Operations function consists of several programming modules resulting in the Real-time Locational Marginal Price (LMP) calculation.
+The following applications are used in the calculation of the Real-time LMP and Ancillary Service Market clearing prices:

-- The Real-time Market Applications (ASO, IT SCED and RT SCED).
+- The Real-time Market Clearing Engines (ASO, IT SCED and RT SCED).

 - PJM State Estimator.

 - Locational Pricing Calculator (LPC).

-Each of the PJM LMP modules is applications are described in detail in Section 2.5 of this Manual.
+Each of the applications are described in detail in Section 2.5 of this Manual.

-2.5 Real-time Market Applications
+2.5 Real-time Clearing Engines

 To conduct the Real-time Markets, a multi-module software platform is used by PJM to dispatch Energy and ensure adequate Reserves in Real-time and Regulation in near time (see the image below).
-The Real-time Market Applications and various other applications communicate jointly and the most recent information from each application is stored, and upon request, provided to each application.
+The Real-time Market Clearing Engines and various other applications communicate jointly and the most recent information from each application is stored, and upon request, provided to each application.
 To run the Real-time Market, data is processed from the markets database and other PJM systems.